The Truth About Influencer Fraud: How to Figure Out if a Social Media Influencer is Buying Followers

 Using a platform that is dedicated to finding the best influencers and brand advocates is the easiest way to ensure you are only working with the kinds of accounts that are really going to benefit your business.

-Here at The Shelf, we help to match you with the best influencers for your campaign.
-We give you snapshots of relevant posts they’ve done before, and have a great insight into their vanity metrics to help you see their growth rate, along with their posts statistics.
-And, with over 150,000 influencers on our platform - you’ll be able to find the perfect partnership you’ve been looking for.
+The Shelf helps to match you with the best influencers for your campaign.
+We give you snapshots of relevant posts they’ve done before, and the platform delivers key insights into their vanity metrics to help you see their growth rate, along with their posts statistics.
+And, with access to more than 140 million profiles on our platform from users in key markets like the U.S., UK, Brazil, and Australia you’ll be able to find the perfect partnership you’ve been looking for.